Devanshuk2004/Ai-Traffic-Simulation-using-Sumo/README.md

 # **Features**

-Map Integration: Utilizes OSMnx to fetch the map of Panaji, Goa, and converts it for use in SUMO.
+1.Map Integration: Utilizes OSMnx to fetch the map of Panaji, Goa, and converts it for use in SUMO.

-Dynamic Traffic Signal Control: Employs custom logic to manage traffic lights based on real-time traffic conditions.
+2.Dynamic Traffic Signal Control: Employs custom logic to manage traffic lights based on real-time traffic conditions.

-Specialized Green Passage Logic: Activates green passage dynamically to alleviate congestion at a specific junction.
+3.Specialized Green Passage Logic: Activates green passage dynamically to alleviate congestion at a specific junction.

-TraCI and SUMOLib Integration: Uses TraCI and SUMOLib to control and monitor traffic simulation in real-time.
+4.TraCI and SUMOLib Integration: Uses TraCI and SUMOLib to control and monitor traffic simulation in real-time.

-Realistic Traffic Flow Simulation: Mimics real-world traffic patterns, including main and side road prioritization.
+5.Realistic Traffic Flow Simulation: Mimics real-world traffic patterns, including main and side road prioritization.

 # **Work Done**

 **Data Mining:**

-Map Extraction: Utilized OSMnx to extract the road network map for Panaji, Goa.
+1.Map Extraction: Utilized OSMnx to extract the road network map for Panaji, Goa.

-Preprocessing: Converted OSMnx output to SUMO-compatible network files.
+2.Preprocessing: Converted OSMnx output to SUMO-compatible network files.

-Traffic Logic Implementation:
+3.Traffic Logic Implementation:

-Developed Python scripts for traffic signal management using TraCI and SUMOLib.
+4.Developed Python scripts for traffic signal management using TraCI and SUMOLib.

-Configured dynamic thresholds for vehicle counts to manage traffic flows efficiently.
+5.Configured dynamic thresholds for vehicle counts to manage traffic flows efficiently.

 Added functionality to prioritize traffic at special junctions experiencing congestion.

-Real-Time Monitoring:
+6.Real-Time Monitoring:

-Integrated real-time simulation capabilities using SUMO GUI.
+7.Integrated real-time simulation capabilities using SUMO GUI.

-Applied downstream lane control for propagating green signals to manage traffic holistically.
+8.Applied downstream lane control for propagating green signals to manage traffic holistically.

 # **Prerequisites**